-From Dr. Robert Brill, Research Scientist Emeritus:
+Excellent question!
+Here is an explanation from Dr. Robert Brill, Research Scientist Emeritus:

 The answer lies in the physical and structural changes that take place at a molecular level when a glass is heated to elevated temperatures.
-Please also refer to the attached paper from the Journal of Glass Studies.

 In order to conduct electricity, a material must have some charged species that are mobile and that can move through the material when a voltage is applied across it.
 (For example, electrons move rapidly and easily through a metal -- and cations and anions move easily through aqueous solutions.)